fayizferosh/soc-design-and-planning-nasscom-vsd/README.md

 3. Spice extraction of inverter in magic.
 4. Editing the spice model file for analysis through simulation.
 5. Post-layout ngspice simulations.
-6. Find problem in the DRC section of the magic tech file for the skywater process and fix them.
+6. Find problem in the DRC section of the old magic tech file for the skywater process and fix them.

 ```bash
 # Change directory to openlane